cozy/cozy-stack/doc/architecture.md

 This description can be used by any cozy client library (JS, Golang, etc.) to generate some models to simplify the use of documents of this doctype.

+When a docType has a lot of logic (calendar events for example), a JS class should be shared between the several client-side apps that use this docType, in order to avoid recoding this logic in each application.

+**TODO** try to explain the differences between cozy-browser-sdk, cozy-device-sdk, cozysdk-client, cozy-db, cozy-odm, etc. and choose the ones we will keep

 ### Import and export

 > You will stay because you can leave.